-Quinn Emanuel has world renowned experience representing sophisticated hedge funds and fund managers in high stakes litigation.
-Our practice covers a broad spectrum of litigation matters that advance or defend the traditional and non-traditional investment strategies employed by our hedge fund clients.
-We are able to deploy our robust securities, general commercial, and corporate governance litigation practices in support of our clients’ needs.
+Quinn Emanuel has unparalleled experience representing hedge funds, fund managers, and their principals and advisers in high stakes litigation, governmental investigations, and compliance matters.
+Deploying our robust securities, general commercial, white collar, and corporate governance practices, we handle a broad spectrum of matters for our hedge fund clients, including corporate and internal governance matters, defensive litigation concerning traditional and non-traditional investment strategies, and offensive litigation seeking to monetize fund investments and assets.
 Many of our hedge fund clients also call upon our bankruptcy and restructuring expertise in connection with their investments in distressed companies, particularly where litigation plays an important role in protecting or increasing the value of their debt or equity investment.

-Because of our financial acumen and our credibility in the courtroom, we have been appointed lead counsel in virtually every major recent financial manipulation case – including those asserting manipulation in CDS markets, ISDAfix, gold pricing, Interest Rate Swaps, and sub-sovereign and agency bonds.
+Because of our financial acumen and courtroom credibility, we have been appointed lead counsel in virtually every major recent financial manipulation case—including those asserting manipulation in CDS markets, ISDAfix, gold pricing, interest rate swaps, and sub-sovereign and agency bonds.
 Our track record provides opportunities for our clients to serve as lead plaintiffs if that is their preference.
 We also have a successful “opt out” practice for clients who prefer not to serve in a class leadership role.
 We know how to maximize recoveries for our clients.

 At the same time, we are very successful at delivering outcomes that maximize value through calculated legal strategies and negotiated resolutions.
 In fact, while we are known for our trial experience, not all of our representations involve litigation.
 We also have a proven track record of successfully resolving sensitive partnership, valuation, and redemption disputes between fund managers and individual partners without the need for court filings and litigation.

-We have a deep bench of white collar partners who are well-versed with the types of criminal and regulatory defense matters that hedge fund clients occasionally face.
-Over 25 of our partners were former federal prosecutors, with extensive experience representing funds and fund managers in government investigations and prosecutions around the globe.
+We have a deep bench of securities and white collar partners who are well-versed with the types of governmental and regulatory defense and criminal matters that hedge fund clients occasionally face.
+Over 25 of our partners were former federal prosecutors, who have garnered extensive experience representing funds and fund managers in governmental investigations and prosecutions around the globe.
 We have no traditional regulatory practice and as such are not beholden to any regulators.
 Regulators know we will take cases to trial if it is in our client’s interests, and we believe that gives our clients a distinct advantage in negotiations.

 We are also uniquely situated to assist our hedge fund clients with litigation matters that arise overseas or have international aspects.
 We have major offices in key foreign jurisdictions that are versed in complex financial transactions and regularly handle litigation in those jurisdictions on behalf of hedge funds and other firm clients.
 For instance, we have offices in the United Kingdom, Hong Kong, Germany, and Australia (among other countries), each with lawyers experienced in complex business litigation.
 By not needing to outsource international problems or issues to other firms, we are also able to provide a level of continuity and client responsiveness for cross-border litigation that is unparalleled.

 Finally, no business firm in the United States tries as many cases as we do.
-As far as we know, no firm in the United States has achieved our success.
-In the last two years alone, we have secured judgments and settlements in excess of $20 billion, including more than $3 billion for funds and fund managers.
+Nor has, to our knowledge, any other firm in the United States achieved our success at trial.
+In the last several years, we have secured judgments and settlements in excess of $20 billion, including more than $3 billion for funds and fund managers.
 That said, a substantial amount of our work is defense-oriented, and we have successfully defended numerous asset managers against claims seeking many billions of dollars.

 - The firm won a major victory for two investment funds, Zohar II 2005-1, Ltd. and Zohar III, Ltd. (the “Zohar Funds”), in a dispute with their former collateral manager, Lynn Tilton.
 The immediate dispute concerned ownership and control over three Delaware corporations—FSAR Holdings, Inc., UI Acquisition Holding Co., and Glenoit Universal Ltd.—but has ramifications for dozens of other portfolio companies that are subject to the same dispute.
 The Zohar Funds claimed legal and beneficial ownership of the three subject companies, and elected new directors to their boards by written consent.
 Tilton refused to recognize the election, claiming that the Zohar Funds were merely record holders of equity in the companies, while she was the true beneficial owner entitled to all rights and privileges of ownership, including the right to elect their directors.
 Following a six day trial before the Delaware Court of Chancery, the Court issued a 95-page Memorandum Opinion finding for the Zohar Funds on all counts.
 The Court confirmed the Zohar Funds’ appointees as the rightful directors of the subject companies and rejected Tilton’s claim of beneficial ownership of the Defendant Companies as “not credible” and based upon “hindsight observations” the Court characterized as “revisionist.”